 Customer Dispute - Resolved.
 In May 2020, the two third-party capacity customers at the ECA Regas Facility, Shell Mexico and Gazprom, asserted that a 2019 update of the general terms and conditions for service at the facility, as approved by the CRE, resulted in a breach of contract by Sempra Infrastructure and a force majeure event.
 In July 2020, Shell Mexico submitted a request for arbitration of the dispute, and Gazprom joined the proceeding, and a hearing was held in October 2021.
 The International Court of Arbitration issued a final, non-appealable decision in April 2022 in favor of Sempra Infrastructure dismissing all claims and confirming the contracts remain in force.
-In August 2022, the International Court of Arbitration issued a final mexico and Gazprom to consider additional arguments.
+In August 2022, the International Court of Arbitration issued an additional decision dismissing a request by Shell Mexico and Gazprom to consider additional arguments.